ocelot-engineering/design-patterns-javascript/README.md

 -   May wish to (optionally) expose the internals through the façade.
 -   May allow users to "escalate" to user more complex APIs if they need to.

+#### Flyweight

+-   A space optimisation technique that lets us use less memory by storing externally the data associated with similar objects.
+-   Store common data externally.
+-   Specify an index or reference into the external data store.
+-   Define the idea of a homogeneous collections and store data related to those ranges.
+-   Avoids redundancy when storing data.

 ## Miscellaneous notes

 -   Fluent interfaces return this so calls can be chained.